Infinite-Sum-Games/.github/profile/README.md

 # Our Vibe 🌶️

-**Serious Skills, Silly Souls:** We craft production-grade code by day and roast bad APIs over virtual campfires by night.
+- **Serious Skills, Silly Souls:** We craft production-grade code by day and roast bad APIs over virtual campfires by night.
-**No Challenge Too Big:** Got an “impossible” problem?
+- **No Challenge Too Big:** Got an “impossible” problem?
 We’ll solve it, open-source it, and maybe add a snarky comment for posterity.
-**Community with a Kick:** Join us if you’re ready to code hard, laugh harder, and accidentally reinvent the wheel.
+- **Yet-Another Peer Group:** Join us if you’re ready to code hard, laugh harder, and accidentally reinvent the wheel.

 # Our Manifesto 🛠️